OU Football History & Tradition | Updated Oct. 18, 2017

 Oklahoma is the only program in major college football to produce four head coaches with at least 100 wins each.
-Bob Stoops reached the mark against Washington in Seattle on September 13, 2008.
+Bob Stoops reached the mark faster than any coach in college football history and finished his career with 190 victories.
 The others?
 Barry Switzer (157 wins), Bud Wilkinson (145) and Bennie Owen (122).

 NC - National Championships; CC - Conference Championships